 Annualizing volatilityThe conversion from monthly to annual risk measures is much less understood.
 To convert the volatility (standard deviation), which is one of the most common risk measures, practitioners are using the following rule of thumb: multiply the monthly volatility by √12 (≈ 3.46).
 This method is incorrect however, since it assumes that returns are summing over time, and ignores the effect of compounding that occurs in reality.

-Fortunately, there now exists a method to calculate the annual volatility correctly by taking compounding effects into account.
-In the 2017 Spring issue of The Journal Of Performance Measurement, Ortec Finance’s Arno Weber explains how this method works in practice.
+Fortunately, there is a method to calculate the annual volatility correctly by taking compounding effects into account.
+Ortec Finance’s Arno Weber some time ago described and explained in The Journal Of Performance Measurement how this method works in practice.

 Below table considers three portfolios having the same monthly volatility of 6 percent, but different monthly mean returns.